Kacper Tobiasz

-Kacper Tobiasz (born 4 November 2002) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Legia Warsaw.
+Kacper Tobiasz (born 4 November 2002) is a Polish professional footballer who plays as a goalkeeper for Süper Lig club Gaziantep.

 Club career

 First stint at Legia

 He played his first match at the Ekstraklasa tier on 24 July 2021 against Wisła Płock.

 Loan to Stomil

 On 25 February 2022, Legia agreed to loan Tobiasz to I liga club Stomil Olsztyn.
 He made his debut on 26 February in a 1–1 draw away to Korona Kielce at the Municipal Stadium.

 Breakthrough

 Having completed the spring round in Olsztyn, he returned to Warsaw and became Legia's first goalkeeper for the 2022–23 season.

 On 2 May 2023, he was named top player of the 2022–23 Polish Cup final match against Raków Częstochowa, won by Legia following a penalty shootout.

 In the 2023–24 season, he contributed to Legia's UEFA Europa Conference League campaign, with the club advancing from their group following wins against Aston Villa, AZ Alkmaar and Zrinjski Mostar.
 Until February 2024, he continued to feature regularly in the first team in the league as well.
 However, after several months of weaker form, and directly after losing a UECL play-off match against Norwegian side Molde (0–3) on 22 February, he forfeited his place in the starting line-up to Dominik Hładun.
 On 3 March 2024, he appeared in a match for their III liga reserves, during which he saved a penalty kick.
 He rejoined the first team on 12 May 2024 for a blockbuster 2–1 away win over Lech Poznań.

+Tobiasz started the 2025–26 season as Legia's first-choice goalkeeper before losing his spot to Otto Hindrich in February 2026.
+On 22 May 2026, Legia announced that Tobiasz's contract would not be renewed, and he departed the club at the end of the season.